Gillian Robertson: Ultimate Fighting Championship

 Robertson faced Priscila Cachoeira on December 11, 2021, at UFC 269.
 At the weigh-ins, Cachoeira weighed in at 129 pounds, three pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight with Cachoeira fined 30% of her purse, which went to Robertson.
 Robertson won the fight via a rear-naked choke submission in the first round.

 Robertson faced JJ Aldrich, replacing Ariane Lipski, on March 12, 2022, at UFC Fight Night 203.
 She lost the fight via unanimous decision.

 Robertson was scheduled to face Melissa Gatto on September 17, 2022, at UFC Fight Night 210.

 However, Gatto was removed from the event for undisclosed reasons, and she was replaced by Mariya Agapova.
 Robertson won the fight via rear-naked choke.

-Robertson is scheduled to face Piera Rodríguez on April 15, 2023, at UFC on ESPN 44.
+Robertson faced Piera Rodríguez on April 15, 2023, at UFC on ESPN 44.
+She won the fight via an armbar submission in the second round.
+This win earned her the Performance of the Night award.

+Robertson faced Tabatha Ricci on June 24, 2023, at UFC on ABC 5.
+She lost the bout via unanimous decision.

+Robertson faced Polyana Viana on January 20, 2024, at UFC 297.
+She won by technical knockout in the second round after dominating most of the bout on the ground.
+This fight earned her the Performance of the Night award.

+Robertson was expected to face Michelle Waterson-Gomez on June 1, 2024, at UFC 302.
+However, for unknown reasons, the bout was moved to June 29, 2024 at UFC 303.
+Robertson controlled the majority of the bout on the ground and won the fight by unanimous decision.

+Robertson faced Luana Pinheiro on November 9, 2024, at UFC Fight Night 247.
+With a lot of ground control time, she won the fight by unanimous decision.
+She was also noted as having thrown the first legal 12–6 elbow under the Unified Rules of Mixed Martial Arts, since they were legalised on 1 November 2024, in this fight.

+Robertson faced Marina Rodriguez on May 3, 2025, at UFC on ESPN 67.
+She won the fight by technical knockout in the second round.

+Robertson was scheduled to face Iasmin Lucindo at UFC on ESPN 73 in Las Vegas, Nevada on December 13, 2025.
+However, Lucindo withdrew due to an undisclosed injury and was replaced by former UFC Women's Strawweight Championship challenger Amanda Lemos.